maidsafe/safe_network/sn-node-manager/README.md

 On Linux and macOS, a non-root user account, `safe`, will be created, and the service will run as this user.
 If you'd like to use a different user, override with the `--user` argument.
 This argument will have no effect on Windows, where the service will be running as the `LocalSystem` account.

-Nodes will not be started after they are installed.
+Nodes will not be started after they are added.

 The command can run as many times as you like to repeatedly add more nodes.